 27. Macaron Walking Tour

-In the last decade macarons have become really popular.
+In the last decade macarons have become popular.
 In Paris, you can try out different ones from all the famous confectioner houses in France.

 À la Mère de Famille is the oldest candy store in Paris.
 Depending on your pace and how much you taste test, the tour takes 2 to 5.5 hours in total.